iCash

 Can I get a bad credit personal loan in British Columbia?

 There are many alternative lenders in British Columbia who offer personal loans to individuals with bad credit.
-So long as you have a steady income and a reasonable amount of debt, then you can qualify for a personal loan.
+As long as you have a steady income and a reasonable amount of debt, then you can qualify for a personal loan.

 How do I improve my chances of getting a personal loan in British Columbia?